flipkart-incubator/dkv/README.md

 Subsequently, any mutations performed on the master node's keyspace using `dkvctl` will be applied automatically onto the slave node's keyspace.
 By default, a given slave node polls for changes from its master node once every _5 seconds_.
-This can be changed through the `replPollInterval` flag while launching the slave node.
+This can be changed through the `repl-poll-interval` flag while launching the slave node.

 Note that only **rocksdb** engine is supported on the DKV master node while the slave node can be launched with either *rocksdb* or *badger* storage engines.